Kirti-Harode/SaveTheEarth/README.md

 ## Overview
 This is a Solar system game, which have all the planets rotating around the sun.
-The players job is to save our planet the earth from astroids, meterioids or from other solar system objects.
+The players job is to save our planet the earth from astroids, meterioids or other solar system objects.

 ## Functionality